Fighting fuel poverty

 Scotland, Wales and Northern Ireland define households needing to spend more than 10% of income on energy as fuel poor.

-There are three elements that contribute to fuel poverty:
+These are three elements that contribute to fuel poverty:

 The amount of money a household brings in is an important factor.
-Not every home will have a surplus of money, and the reality is that many households in the UK are faced with difficult decisions about how to spend their paychecks each month.
+Not every home will have a surplus of money, and the reality is that many households in the UK are faced with difficult decisions about how to spend their pay checks each month.
 If a household cannot bring in enough money to pay to heat and power their home sufficiently, they may be considered fuel poor.

 If your home is well insulated and heats up easily and efficiently, it is cheaper to make it warm and comfortable, which is why energy efficiency is one of the elements that contributes to fuel poverty.
 Even if you have a relatively good deal on your energy tariff and would ordinarily bring in enough income to pay those bills, you can still fall into fuel poverty if the energy efficiency of your home is poor.
 You can think of it as your home leaking energy.